davidwhitney/deployd-micro/README.md

-deployd-micro - continuous for win
+deployd-micro - continuous deployment for windows
 =============

 Deployment on Windows is harder than it should be.